Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 If you already have solar panels or don’t mind having panels that are more rigid and less transportable than you can purchase an adapter that connects to standard MC4 solar panels.
-There is another adapter that can handle going from Anderson Power Pole to MC4 but at 3 x the price of the regular 8mm to MC4 adapter it is an expensive adapter at $50.
+There is another adapter that can handle going from Anderson Power Pole to MC4 but at 3 x the price of the regular 8mm to MC4 adapter it is an expensive adapter.

 This is a very easy generator to use.

 When you get it, you are supposed to plug it in and charge until it reaches a 100%.
 Mine was charged at the 80% level when it arrived so it took an hour or two to get up to the full 100%.

 A Review Of The Goal Zero Yeti 400 Solar Generator

 - 2 Battery Charging